Glossary

 A language model trained on a very large amount of text, with billions of parameters.
 The hand-built models in these lessons are tiny language models; ChatGPT, Claude, and Gemini are large language models.
 The core principles are identical---the difference is scale.

 The collection of text used to train a model.
-In our activities, this is the passage you read through to fill in your grid or buckets.
+In our activities, this is the passage you read through to fill in your grid or spread out as cutouts.
 Modern LLMs are trained on billions of pages of text from books, websites, and other sources.

 Start and end tokens